hamzaahsan06/Library-Resource-Management-Software/readme.md

 ---

-## Features

-- Role-based login system (Student, Teacher, Staff, Premium Member, Admin)
-- Multiple resource types: Book, DVD, AudioBook, Magazine, Newspaper
-- Borrow and return system with automatic fine calculation for overdue items
-- Role-specific borrow limits and borrow durations
-- Resource search by ID, Title, Author, Category, or Type
-- Admin reports for issued resources, overdue resources, and customer history
-- Persistent data storage through CSV file handling
-- Password masking during login
-- Colored CLI interface for better readability
-- Exception handling for invalid inputs throughout the system
+## 🧠 OOP Concepts — Where Each Is Demonstrated

+**Inheritance**
+The `User` base class is extended by `Student`, `Teacher`, `Staff`, `PremiumMember`, and `Admin`.
+Similarly, `LibraryResource` is the base for `Book`, `DVD`, `AudioBook`, `Magazine`, and `Newspaper`.
+Both hierarchies are declared in `Users.h` / `Resources.h` and implemented in their respective `.cpp` files.

+**Abstract Classes & Pure Virtual Functions**
+Both `User` and `LibraryResource` contain pure virtual functions (`getDailyLimit()`, `getFineRate()`, `getBorrowDays()`, `displayInfo()`), making them abstract.
+No object of these base classes can be created directly.

+**Method Overriding (Polymorphism)**
+Each derived class provides its own implementation of `displayInfo()`, `getDailyLimit()`, `getFineRate()`, and `getBorrowDays()`.
+For example, a `Student` gets 7 borrow days and is fined Rs.
+10/day, while a `PremiumMember` with Diamond tier gets 30 days and Rs.
+5/day fine.

+**Encapsulation**
+All class data members are `protected` or `private`.
+Access is strictly through getters and setters defined in each class.

+**Association, Aggregation & Composition**
+The `Library` class aggregates `User*` and `LibraryResource*` vectors.
+It is composed with the nested `BorrowRecord` class, which holds references to both a user ID and a `LibraryResource*`.
+This is found in `Library.h` and `Library.cpp`.

+**Exception Handling**
+`try/catch` blocks wrap all major operations in `main.cpp`, `Admin.cpp`, `Library.cpp`, `Utils.cpp`, and `Menu.cpp`.
+Invalid inputs (wrong type, empty strings, digits-only text) throw `invalid_argument` or `runtime_error` exceptions, which are caught and displayed without crashing the program.

+**File Handling (Flat-file Persistence)**
+All CSV reading and writing is handled in `FileHandler.cpp`.
+On startup, `main.cpp` calls the read functions to populate the in-memory vectors.
+On clean exit, write functions save all changes back.
+Borrow history, users, and resources each have their own CSV with structured column layouts.

+**Soft Delete**
+Rather than erasing users or resources from memory, an `isDeleted` flag marks them as inactive.
+This preserves historical borrow records that still reference them.

+**Membership Upgrade Logic**
+`Library::checkAndUpgradeUser()` in `Library.cpp` detects when a user's balance reaches Rs.
+500 or more after a deposit and automatically replaces their object with a new `PremiumMember` pointer, freeing the old one.

 ---

+## ✅ What Works

+- Role-based login with masked password entry
+- Full borrow and return flow with automatic fine calculation
+- Daily borrow limits enforced per user type
+- Resource search by ID, title, author, category, or type
+- Admin features: add/update/delete resources and users, view reports, export to file, fine management, donation collection
+- User features: view profile, borrow history, deposit funds, change password
+- Automatic membership upgrade when balance threshold is met
+- All data saved and restored between sessions via CSV files
+- Colored CLI output for improved readability
+- Guest view of available resources (no login required)

+## ⚠️ What Doesn't Work / Known Limitations

+- The `updateResource()` function in `Admin.cpp` collects new values from input but does not apply them to the resource object — the setters are never called, so edits don't actually persist.
+- The project is **Windows-only** due to `conio.h` usage.
+It will not compile or run on Linux or macOS without modifications.
+- There is no input validation on username uniqueness during registration — two users can be registered with the same username.
+- The `generateNewUserID()` and `generateNewResourceID()` functions read directly from the CSV file path `../database/...`, which may fail depending on where the executable is run from.

+---

+## 📖 Resources Used

+1. **YouTube** — for understanding OOP concepts, CSV file handling in C++, and ANSI color codes
+2. **AI Models** — especially Claude, for assistance with debugging, code structure, and writing logic for certain features

+---

-## Individual Contributions
+## 👨‍💻 Individual Contributions

+All team members collaborated on project design, coding, testing, and documentation, with primary responsibilities as follows:

 **Shahzad** implemented exception handling throughout the project and developed the majority of admin-related functionalities including resource management, user management, and reporting features.
 He also assisted in designing the UML class diagram and contributed to the main function structure.

 **Haseeb** implemented several core Library class functions and cross-checked the desired output by manually executing and verifying each feature.
-He also contributed to one or two admin functions and helped ensure correctness of the overall system behavior.
+He also contributed to a few admin functions and helped ensure correctness of the overall system behavior.
+He also worked on adding eye-catching colours to the project.

 **Hamza** designed and built the database structure and CSV-based file handling system, organized the entire codebase into a proper folder structure with separate header and source files, designed the UML class diagram, debugged errors across the project, reviewed and examined teammates' code throughout development, and implemented the User and Resource class hierarchies including all header and source files.
+He also worked on the title/starting page and the user upgrade-to-membership feature.

-**Moosa** contributed several Library class functions, assisted in developing the User and Resource class hierarchies, and added a colored interface to the CLI for improved visual presentation.
+**Moosa** contributed several Library class functions, assisted in developing the User and Resource class hierarchies, and helped add a coloured interface to the CLI for improved visual presentation.
+He also added CMake support for building the project and worked on preparing the project documentation/report.

----

-## OOP Features Implemented

-1. **Inheritance** — User base class with Student, Teacher, Staff, PremiumMember, Admin as derived classes.
-LibraryResource base class with Book, DVD, AudioBook, Magazine, Newspaper as derived classes.
-2. **Abstract Classes** — User and LibraryResource both contain pure virtual functions.
-3. **Method Overriding** — displayInfo(), getDailyLimit(), getFineRate(), getBorrowDays() are overridden in each derived class.
-4. **Association / Aggregation / Composition** — Library aggregates Users and LibraryResources, and is composed with BorrowRecord.
-BorrowRecord references both User and LibraryResource.
-5. **Exception Handling** — try/catch blocks used throughout main.cpp and admin.cpp for robust error handling.